HappyIosDeveloper/LogMan/README.md

 ![](UsagePreview2.png)
 ![](UsagePreview3.png)

-With this simple helper your logs will automatically disable for build releasse and you can log smarter & simpler.
+With this simple helper your logs will automatically disable for build release and you can log smarter & simpler.

 # Usage
 1- add LogMan.swift to your project.